Boise Tire Removal

 What to expect when hiring a removal service:

 Medium jobs (10-50 tires): Per-tire pricing drops as quantity increases.
-Expect $5-10 per tire for standard sizes at these volumes.

 Mixed tire types: Jobs with a mix of passenger, truck, and specialty tires get quoted based on the specific inventory.